Finland, Sweden Leaders To Discuss NATO Bid With Erdogan - UrduPoint

 The Turkish leader has also called on Sweden and Finland to lift arms embargoes imposed against Turkey in 2019 over Ankara's military offensive in Syria.

-Erdogan signalled on Saturday that no progress had been made in Sweden's bid to join NATO, urging Stockholm to take "concrete actions" to meet Ankara's concerns.
+Erdogan signalled over the weekend that no progress had been made in Sweden's bid to join NATO, urging Stockholm to take "concrete actions" to meet Ankara's concerns.

+He said Monday that Turkey "will provide documents and images demonstrating our interlocutors' hypocrisy" towards groups Ankara views as terrorists.

-Andersson insisted at NATO on Monday that "Sweden is not and will not be a safe haven for terrorists" and said Stockholm had sought to address Turkish concerns over extradition requests lodged by Ankara.
+Andersson insisted at NATO that "Sweden is not and will not be a safe haven for terrorists" and said Stockholm had sought to address Turkish concerns over extradition requests lodged by Ankara.

 "The relevant authorities work intensively in order to expel persons who could be a security threat," Andersson said.